alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-basic-types.md

         <img src="icon-7-todo.svg" width="20" alt="Final step" /> <a href="kotlin-tour-null-safety.md">Null safety</a></p>
 </microformat>

-Kotlin has data types that tell the compiler what functions and properties an object has.
+Every object in Kotlin has a data type.
+Data types are important because they tell the compiler what you are allowed to do with that object.
+In other words, what functions and properties an object has.

-In the last chapter, Kotlin's powerful type inference inferred from the previous example that `customers` has type: [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
+In the last chapter, Kotlin was able to tell in the previous example that `customers` has type: [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
+Kotlin's ability to **infer** the data type of an object is called **type inference**.

-As `Int` is a numerical data type, you can perform arithmetic operations with `customers`:
+In the previous example, `customers` is assigned an integer value.
+From this, Kotlin infers that `customers` has numerical data type: `Int`.
+As a result, the compiler knows that you can perform arithmetic operations with `customers`:

 ```kotlin
 fun main() {